kblake-gith/kbs-kb/README.md

 Cheatsheets are helpful, but only when everyone on a team is using the same cheatsheet, and that content is maintained and kept accurate.

-That's what this tool does:
+That's what this tool does!

 - collects cheatsheets with standardized info and processes in an